RodneyShag/Interview_solutions/Solutions/Cracking the Coding Interview/Shortest Supersequence.md

     currRange.min = minHeap.peek().index;
     Range bestRange = new Range(currRange);

+    // - Keep removing element in `minHeap` with minimum index and replace it
-    // Keep replacing elements in minHeap until 1 of the lists is empty while (true) {
+    //   with first element from list it came from.
+Stop when 1 of the lists is empty.
+    // - After every replacement, we have a valid solution range (although it
+    //   may be too large).
+    while (true) {
         // Replace element
         HeapNode node = minHeap.remove();